Skip to main content

 B. Sequence

-Sequence ensures logical progression of concepts.
+Sequence ensures the logical progression of concepts.

 In Sindh’s Social Studies curriculum, sequencing typically follows: